 - destroying children’s work

-I am assuming you are clear in your own mind which of these three actions are non-negotiable and which are negotiable.
-If that distinction doesn’t pop clearly about whose basket these are in, it might be worth further discussion with others using this video clip.
-It is important to make that distinction first because that’s the baskets.
+I am assuming you are clear in your own mind which of these three actions are non-negotiable and which require a new agreement.
+If that distinction doesn’t pop clearly about whose basket these are in, it might be worth having another person watch this clip with you.
+The team immediately acts based on the responsibility decision they have made beforehand.

 Decisions About Responsibility

 If you are like me, the first of the three, the one in the still frame above, piling on, is not my responsibility.
 Remarkably, that was the only one of the three that this adult seemed to notice.
 What a contrary, confusing space for this very intelligent boy!
 The more horrible his action — kicking another child at the end of his spine — the more he seemed to laugh.
 This space for children was operating backwards!
 The more inventive he was in creating trouble, the more fun it was to be there.

 I have seen many adults who behave in habitual ways when dealing with troubling behavior.
-Like a thoughtless reflex in one’s knee: tap–>kick.
+Like a thoughtless reflex: tap on the knee —>kick.
 It’s as if they never considered what the children were learning, never even stepped back to try to fix the most horrible part of their job.
-What an unhappy way to get through the day.
-Adults who act thoughtlessly are the ones most likely to have trouble in their classroom — and, usually, blame the children, which was the case here when they asked me to visit to help.
+What an unhappy life.
+Passive, thoughtless adults are the ones most likely to have trouble in their classroom and, usually, blame the children, which was the case here when they asked me to visit to help.
 I did hear their hostility toward this marvelous, creative, brilliant boy.